zulip/zulip/docs/subsystems/events-system.md

 The `EventsRegisterTest` tests in `test_events` will print a diff between the "hybrid state" and the "normal state" obtained from calling `fetch_initial_state_data` after the changes.
-Those tests also inspent the events generated to ensure they have the expected format and `do_test` has the `state_change_expected` and `num_events` arguments that configure how many events that it asserts were generated and whether it expects the state after applying the events
+Those tests also inspect the events generated to ensure they have the expected format and `do_test` has the `state_change_expected` and `num_events` arguments that configure how many events that it asserts were generated and whether it expects the state after applying the events